klajddd/system_design/topics/caching/notes.md

 ## What is Caching?

-Caching is a technique used to store frequently accessed data in a temporary storage area (cache) to improve data retrieval performance.
-Instead of repeatedly accessing the original data source, which might be slower, the system can quickly retrieve data from the cache.
+Caching is a process used in computer systems to improve the performance of storing and accessing data.
+This is achieved by storing frequently accessed data in a temporary storage location - a cache - so that it can be accessed quickly.
+A cache is a high-speed, relatively small memory that sits between the main storage, such as a disk or database, and the requesting component, such as a processor or application.

+### Real-World Examples

+- Web browsers store HTML, image files, and JavaScript scripts in their cache to load websites faster
+- CDN servers store content in their cache to reduce latency
+- DNS servers store DNS records in their cache for faster lookups

 ## Types of Caching

+Caches can be implemented at various levels in a distributed system, within a single server, across multiple servers, or on the client side.
+Here are the main types of caches used in distributed systems:

-### 1. In-Memory Caching
+### 1. In-Memory Caching (Memory Caches)

 - Stores data in RAM for fastest access
 - Examples: Redis, Memcached
 - Best for: Frequently accessed data, session storage
 - Limitations: Memory constraints, data persistence
+- Key benefit: Decreases time needed to retrieve data from slower storage devices like hard disks or databases

 ### 2. Distributed Caching